 Given the unique shape, most vineyards are south facing sites that absorb solar heat in the winter time, helping the vines survival during harsh winters.
 The Missouri River is right below Augusta, which also benefits the viticultural efforts.

-Then there’s the history of the Augusta Missouri wine region.
+Then There is the History of the Augusta Missouri Wine Region.

 The area was settled by Daniel Boone who brought the tobacco industry to life in the area, followed by Germans immigrants who came into Missouri after the Louisiana Land Purchase.
 It was this group who spearheaded the creation of a successful agricultural industry in Missouri – including wine production.
 Their efforts put Missouri on the world wine map…only to have National Prohibition kill it.